srimantapal205/Subject-Wise-Question---Answer/SQL/Sql_QuestionAnswer.md

 Bitmap indexes excel with low-cardinality data and complex boolean conditions.
 B-tree indexes are better for unique or high-cardinality data and range queries.
 Query Based SQL Interview Questions

-This section is dedicated to questions that focus on writing and understanding SQL queries.
-By practicing these examples, we’ll learn how to retrieve, manipulate, and analyze data effectively, building the problem-solving skills needed for real-world scenarios.
+#### This section is dedicated to questions that focus on writing and understanding SQL queries.

 ## 81. Write a query to find the second-highest salary of an employee in a table.